ISC 12th Syllabus

 Elevation in boiling point method.

-Osmotic pressure and its application in the determination of relative molecular mass.
+Osmotic pressure and its application in the

 Van’t Hoff factor